solunkeprithwiraj/Image-Forgery-Detection-CNN/DOCKER_README.md

 - Docker installed on your machine
 - Docker Compose installed on your machine

+## Application Components

+This application consists of two main components:

+1. **Frontend**: A React-based web interface for uploading images and viewing detection results
+2. **Backend**: A FastAPI-based API that handles the image forgery detection logic

 ## Running the Application

 ### Using Docker Compose (Recommended)